For all the bands closely intimate to my beautifully toxic heart. I love gorgeous voices singing about horrible things.

 Keep them blinded by love so that they don’t realise they may be better off without you.

 Be coercive when it comes to sex.
 Give in to their consent and you let the power dynamic slip in an instant.
+Remember each person has the freedom to choose how they fulfill their sexual desire.
 Make them understand that your pleasure comes first, because love demands sacrifice.
 This is how they prove their love to you.
 Stress to them that if they’re not willing to get uncomfortable here for your pleasure, they won’t get uncomfortable for you ever.

 Act III – Economics of Love